Nagasaki: Nagasaki as a Jesuit port of call

 In the meantime, Spanish Jesuit missionary St. Francis Xavier arrived in Kagoshima, South Kyūshū, in 1549.
 After a somewhat fruitful two-year sojourn in Japan, he left for China in 1552 but died soon afterwards.
 His followers who remained behind converted a number of daimyōs.
 The most notable among them was Ōmura Sumitada.
 In 1569, Ōmura granted a permit for the establishment of a port with the purpose of harboring Portuguese ships in Nagasaki, which was set up in 1571, under the supervision of the Jesuit missionary Gaspar Vilela and Portuguese Captain-Major Tristão Vaz de Veiga, with Ōmura's personal assistance.

 The little harbor village quickly grew into a diverse port city, and Portuguese products imported through Nagasaki (such as tobacco, bread, textiles and a Portuguese sponge-cake called castellas) were assimilated into popular Japanese culture.
 Tempura derived from a popular Portuguese recipe originally known as peixinhos da horta, and takes its name from the Portuguese word, 'tempero,' seasoning, and refers to the tempora quadragesima, forty days of Lent during which eating meat was forbidden, another example of the enduring effects of this cultural exchange.
 The Portuguese also brought with them many goods from other Asian countries, such as China.
 The value of Portuguese exports from Nagasaki during the 16th century were estimated to ascend to over 1,000,000 cruzados, reaching as many as 3,000,000 in 1637.

-Due to the instability during the Sengoku period, Sumitada and Jesuit leader Alexandro Valignano conceived a plan to pass administrative control over to the Society of Jesus rather than see the Catholic city taken over by a non-Catholic daimyō.
+Due to the instability during the Sengoku period, Sumitada and Jesuit leader Alessandro Valignano conceived a plan to pass administrative control over to the Society of Jesus rather than see the Catholic city taken over by a non-Catholic daimyō.
 Thus, for a brief period after 1580, the city of Nagasaki was a Jesuit colony, under their administrative and military control.
 It became a refuge for Christians escaping maltreatment in other regions of Japan.
 In 1587, however, Toyotomi Hideyoshi's campaign to unify the country arrived in Kyūshū.
 Concerned with the large Christian influence in Kyūshū, Hideyoshi ordered the expulsion of all missionaries, and placed the city under his direct control.
 However, the expulsion order went largely unenforced, and the fact remained that most of Nagasaki's population remained openly practicing Catholic.